-Unfortunately this big industry creates a big problem: student athletes are not paid for the value they create.
-Indeed, their only benefit is the scholarship they receive, not paid for the value they create.
+Unfortunately, this big industry creates a big problem: Student athletes are not paid for the value they create.
+Indeed, their only benefit is the scholarship they receive.
 For several years some students have been trying to reclaim what is owed to them, without success.
 Another problem young American players face is that their college education can be threatened by budget cuts to educational programs in favor of sports programs.
 This problem is not new and had already been raised 30 years ago by the New York Times in 1986.

 The altruistic goal is becoming perverted because the financial reward is so great.
 The money creates an enormous amount of pressure and an educational dichotomy.

 Andy Geiger, Athletic Director of Stanford University, said in 1986.

 Americans are even going further with the growing trend of the high school sports industry.
 Some fear that High Schools may suffer from the same mistakes made by some colleges that promote sports instead of education.

 Comparatively, Europe is not above reproach.
 Some of the top soccer clubs have already been condemned for illegally hiring international minors such as FC Barcelona in December 2014.

 No system is immune from excesses.